davegallant/site/content/blog/using-aks-and-socks-to-connect-to-a-private-azure-db/index.md

 - there is a k8s cluster
 - the k8s cluster has network connectivity to the desired private database

-If these stars align, than this solution might work as a stopgap for accessing a private Azure DB (and I'm assuming this could work similarly on AWS).
+If these stars align, then this solution might work as a stopgap for accessing a private Azure DB (and I'm assuming this could work similarly on AWS).

 It would be nice if Azure provided tooling similar to cloud-sql-proxy, so that using private databases would be more of a convenient experience.